 A Volunteer Chaplain is called to assist the department.
 The Chaplain Corps consists of religious ministers from churches throughout the Salt Lake County area.
 The Chaplain Corps renders spiritual support and guidance to the community, as well as the members of the department, in times of need.

-Volunteer Chaplains are available 24 hours a day and are assigned in a rotation with other Chaplains.
+Volunteer Chaplains are available 24 hours a day and are assigned in rotation with other Chaplains.
 Chaplains may be called to assist in a variety of situations such as:

-Volunteer chaplains must have a cell phone or phone that they can be reached on when they are on call.
-Carry a pager device for callouts and write reports of the calls they go out on.
+Volunteer Chaplains must have a phone where they can be reached when they are on-call.
+Chaplains shall write reports of the incidents they resopond to.

-If you are interested in volunteering to be a chaplain, please complete the information below and you will be contacted by a UPD member.
+If you are interested in volunteering to be a chaplain, please contact 385.468.8400.